-If you’re landing on my website or Instagram or if you ever meet me in person you’ll know that my love affair with food goes deep.
-I love everything about it.
-The ceremony, the occasion, the taste, the exploration.
-Everything about it … But that hasn’t always been the way.
+If you’re landing on my website or Instagram or if you ever meet me in person you’ll know that my love affair with food goes deep but that hasn’t always been the way.

-Every which way we look today we are taught to be scared of food.
-Low fat this, no sugar that.
-Mix that in with health food bloggers with a bouncy blow dry and a group of giggly size 6 friends holding a green smoothie, us normal people don’t stand a chance, do we?
+Every way we look today we are taught to be scared of food – be it both consciously and subconsciously.
+TV, magazines and social media – you can’t escape it.
+Low fat this, no sugar that, eat too much bacon and you’ll die an early death, don’t eat enough bacon you’ll die an early death!!!
+This is the type of things we have to deal with on a daily basis.
+No wonder we are so confused!
+The health food culture has risen ten fold over the last few years.
+You can’t walk down the road without seeing a poster of someone smug with a perfect blow-dry holding a green smoothie and a ‘raw’ chocolate bar.
+Don’t get me wrong I actually love both of those things but it’s the subtext that goes along with it.
+‘Eat these things and you’re a godess but eat pizza and you’re the devil’.
 Orthorexia is real.
 If you haven’t heard of it it’s an obsession with healthy eating that actually is extremely unhealthy.
 Ironic, isn’t it?
-In reality, no food is good or bad but in everyday life, we’re subliminally being taught that choosing an apple over a chocolate bar makes us a better person .
-Yes, some foods are more nutritious than others but remember, your choice of either a cheeseburger or kale salad doesn’t determine your self-worth.
-The diet culture sucks because it makes us think we aren’t good enough and that we are bad people.
-TRUST ME, YOU’RE NOT!
+In reality, no food is good or bad but we’re subliminally taught that choosing an apple over a chocolate bar makes us a better person .
+Yes, some foods are more nutritious than others but remember, your choice of either a cheeseburger or kale salad doesn’t determine your self-worth!
+The diet culture sucks because it tricks us into thinking we are accomplished and ‘good’ when we restrict ourselves and ‘bad’ if we ‘fail’.

 Any type of diet is disordered eating.
-If you’re eating a quinoa salad at 1:25 pm because ‘it’s part of the plan’ but TRULY want that BLT you’re not letting yourself have then that’s an example of disordered eating.
+If you’re eating a quinoa salad at 1:25 pm because ‘it’s part of the plan’ but TRULY want that a bag of crisps you’re not letting yourself have then that’s an example of disordered eating.
 You’re going against your bodies wants and needs.
-Now, disordered eating is very different to an eating disorder and I am not going to put them in the same category but it becomes a problem when you can’t stop thinking about that BLT all day.
+Now, disordered eating is very different to an eating disorder and I am not going to put them in the same category but dieting becomes a problem when you can’t stop thinking about that bag of crisps all day.
 It’s also when it starts to affect your social life and relationships with friends and family.
 Remember you don’t have to look super skinny to have an eating disorder.
 Restriction breeds obsession, obsession leads to bigger problems.
 The diet culture sucks and it’s not worth sacrificing your mental health for.

 What I’m trying to say is that food has become a bit of an enemy in today’s society but it shouldn’t be.
 Food is our friend, our best friend in the whole world and we shouldn’t be scared of it.
 Even white bread, people!
 It should be used to nourish, enjoy and satisfy ourselves rather than punish ourselves which is what so many of us do nowadays!
 (My past self-included in that) I once read, “don’t waste 95% of your life trying to weigh 5% less.”
 Yes make healthy choices if you want to but for god’s sake if you really want that chocolate bar go have it!
 It’s all about listening to ourselves and learning to trust ourselves again.
 Isn’t your mental health and your enjoyment of life more important?
-You are allowed to eat what you want when you want but just make sure that your reasons are GENUINE and understand your body may not look the want it to.
-That’s not a bad thing though.
+Don’t take this as a free pass to binge and eat anything and everything you can get you’re hands on.
+This is not what this is about.
+You are allowed to eat what you want when you want but the key is making sure that your reasons are GENUINE.
 With a genuine trust in yourself and a genuine trust in your eating habits comes a genuine love for yourself and the body that you’re in.

 WE control food, food shouldn’t control us.
 That’s why the diet culture sucks!